0xAnalyst/Cyber_Security_Career_Path/README.md

 ## 🎯 Roadmap

 - [x] Add CTI and other Cyber Security Fields
+- [x] Add Threat Hunting and Vuln Research
-- [ ] Divide the repo into different categories
+- [ ] Divide the repo into different categories (per $, per maturity level)
+- [ ] Add specific section for Active Directory

 See the [open issues](https://github.com/0xAnalyst/Cyber_Security_Career_Path/issues) for a full list of proposed features (and known issues).